 Power Apps templates

-Therefore when I start with one of the above templates I find that I’m spending more template removing bits than building what I really want.
-In general I just start with a blank app and then I find that the blank screen stares at me desperate to get filled
+Therefore when I start with one of the above templates I find that I’m spending more time on removing bits than building what I really want.
+In general I just start with a blank app and then I find that the blank screen stares at me desperate to get filled.

-The Scrollable template is also one of the older templates. this template gives you a title section, a scrollable canvas on the screen where you can add your data.
-Still not very exciting and no reall need for a template.
+The Scroll-able template is also one of the older templates. this template gives you a title section, a scroll-able canvas on the screen where you can add your data.
+Still not very exciting and no real need for a template.

 Well, Success is what we all want isn’t it?